mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 # What problem do `some` and `any` solve?

 ```swift
 var x: Equatable = 10 // Error: Use of protocol 'Equatable' as a type must be written 'any Equatable'
 var y: Equatable = "10" // Same error
 ```
+You's think the compiler should let the above compile, it rightfully doesn't.
 It's because the compiler can't know if the _associated type_ of `x`, matches with the associated type of `y`.
 So it just forbids it.
 Compiler just doesn't want to be in situation where you'd try something like:

 ```swift